 Street lighting: In general, thieves prefer to work on dim and less visible streets.
 Talk to authorities to add extra streetlights if your street is dimly lit.
 This improves visibility for both you and your neighbours.

 Securing your property does not have to be a pain; it can be enjoyable, easy, and affordable.
 Simple yet effective measures such as protecting your windows and doors, talking to neighbours, keeping a pet dog, and developing a security strategy that the entire family can support may work wonders.
 It’s also a good idea to invest in a home security system.
+Installing a glass balustrade is another perfect way to keep raised areas safe.
 Whatever you decide, you will not be sorry for the safety and security that your house and family get.